As a holiday park owner looking to navigate through the unique challenges ahead, the last thing you need is to stress over your tax affairs.

 There are particular areas of tax that holiday parks should review to ensure they are taking up the opportunities they potentially have available, that can help maximise critical cashflow while also meeting tax obligations.
 These are generally tax issues that have always been at play, but often not properly considered.

-Looking at these, as well as factoring in recent changes to tax due to COVID-19, will help benefit your business whether that’s saving on tax costs or having peace of mind that you’re on the right track.
+Looking at these will help benefit your business whether that’s saving on tax costs or having peace of mind that you’re on the right track.

 There has been some new tax legislation that is helpful in this area.